 The Home Stretch

-We are nearing the end of a four-month renovation at my mother’s house, and I will be very excited to post photos of the finished product!
+We are nearing the end of a four-month renovation at my mother-in-law’s house, and I will be very excited to post photos of the finished product!

 The longest part of this process has been removing wallpaper from nearly every room and repairing the drywall, a process which could drive the strictest teetotaler to drink.
 We investigated many options, and the most effective method was also the most environmentally friendly: a Wagner steamer that uses nothing but water and elbow grease.
 Sometimes the wallpaper came off relatively easily if the wall had been previously painted, but sometimes it wouldn’t let go without a fight.